sportsdataverse/fastRhockey/cran-comments.md

 This is a minor release that
 * Adds one function, ```espn_nhl_teams()```
 * Updates examples per CRAN Request
+* Adds attributes to exported functions to include timestamps on print

 ## R CMD check results